TerryV8/click-count/docs/terraform_iam_dns.md

 mkdir terransible
 ```

-# 2. On AWS, steupt IAM
+# 2. On AWS, setup IAM

 IAM is an AWS item, which is not able to be configured through Terraform